What These Houses Taught Me About Decorating

 House #5: Center Hall Colonial

-What This Center Hall Colonial House Taught Me:
+A Center Hall Colonial House Taught Me

 - Don’t be afraid to place furniture in the center of a room.
 The living room in this house was a long and narrow open concept space.
 It wasn’t until I moved the sofa to the middle of the room that the room came to life.
 The sofa (we had 3 during the time we lived here) stayed in that place for 20 years.
 Ed added an electrical outlet to the middle of the floor so that we could plug in two lamps that were on a table behind the sofa.